FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment.md

 Channel based speaker configurations can also be used to transcode the format of a virtual source into a virtual room.
 More about this later.

-The golden rule when working with multi-channel based audio is that you must be sure to choose _exactly_ the right formats, speaker arrangements and channel routing throughout; otherwise the virtual space will not map correctly into a physical space.
+The golden rule when working with multichannel based audio is that you must be sure to choose _exactly_ the right formats, speaker arrangements and channel routing throughout; otherwise the virtual space will not map correctly into a physical space.

 **Virtual and Real Diffusion**